 On the converse side, we are not out of the recessionary threat yet as the economy is still exceptionally fragile, or even non-existent, in certain sectors.
 This, coupled with inflationary pressures and the looming threat of higher unemployment levels, begs the question, will this drag the whole economy into a recession?
 At this stage, it is difficult to be certain and we will leave this to the economists, but you can be sure that we will keep an eye on the property impacts of the economy for you.

-For more insight into the UK property market, sign up to our weekly client briefings, where we bring you the latest news and analysis straight to your inbox.
+For more residential property data and insight into the UK property market, sign up to our weekly client briefings, where we bring you the latest news and analysis straight to your inbox.